canonical/vanilla-framework/templates/docs/patterns/grid/index.md

 Columns can be nested infinitely by adding `.row` classes within columns.
 When nesting, remember to:

-- keep track of the context (available columns), which is equal to the number of columns spanned by the parent element.
+- Keep track of the context (available columns), which is equal to the number of columns spanned by the parent element.
 - Ensure `.col-*` classes are direct descendants of `.row` classes.
 Failing to do so will result in a broken layout.

 <div class="embedded-example"><a href="/docs/examples/patterns/grid/nested/" class="js-example">